 UWPD dispatchers are available 24 hours a day.
 In response to a call regarding a reported crime, police officers will take the required action to investigate the crime, search for suspects, collect available evidence, file a report, and work with local prosecutors.
-In response to an emergency, UWPD will respond, evaluate. and summon appropriate resources to respond to the incident.
-All of the cases that UWPD generates involving students are forwarded to the Dean of applicable, the Title IX Coordinator will also be informed.
-UWPD investigators will investigate criminal reports and forward additional information obtained via the investigation to the Dean of Students Office.
-If assistance is required from the Madison Police or Fire Departments, or other local, state, or federal law enforcement agencies, UWPD will contact the appropriate agency.
+In response to an emergency, UWPD will respond, evaluate, and summon appropriate resources to respond to the incident.
+All of the cases that UWPD generates involving students are forwarded to the Dean of

-Students Office for review and potential action, such as initiating the student disciplinary process by referring the matter to the Office of Student Conduct and Community Standards when appropriate and/or offering support to student victims.
-Where
+Students Office for review and potential action, such as initiating the student disciplinary process by referring the matter to the Office of Student Conduct and Community